 They will take your big picture idea and fill in the details you might have missed.
 They also will be able to suggest how to improve the flow or the light in the space.

-If your project requires planning permission, then you’ll likely need an architect.
-They will be able to help you manage and navigate the planning process from application to approval.
+If your project requires planning permission, then you’ll likely need to work with architect.
+They will be able to help you manage and navigate planning law from application to approval.

 Your architect will submit paperwork, provide details of the materials you intend to use and deal with the local planning authority.
 Also, they will ensure their plans conform to current building regulations and the planning framework.

-Another reason you need an architect is they can suggest new materials and techniques and are typically ahead of many local builders in this regard.
+Another reason to use an architect is they can recommend new materials and techniques and are typically ahead of many local builders in this regard.